fractal-analytics-platform/fractal-server/CONTRIBUTING.md

 Docstrings should be formatted as in the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

-For building the documentation we use [mkdocs](https://www.mkdocs.org) and the [Material theme](https://squidfunk.github.io/mkdocs-material).
+For building the documentation we use [zensical](https://zensical.org/docs/get-started/).
 To build the documentation and serve it at http://127.0.0.1:8000:
 ```bash
 # Export some required environment variables